widged/gb-elm-language/en/type/05-record.md

 ## Records

 Records are written with brackets.
 The brackets enclose a collection of key-value pairs, or semantically named fields `myRecord = { name1 = value1, name2 = value2 }`.
 Records in Elm are polymorphic, meaning they can be comprised of fields with all sorts of different types.
+They frequently employed to record state or to model information.

 ```elm
 unidentifiedPerson = { first = "Jane", last = "Doe", age = 42, gender = "female" }
 ```
-Records are frequently employed to record state or to model information.

 ### Type annotations